Fire breaks out at Zaporizhzhia nuclear power plant in Ukraine, mayor says - KESQ

 By Simone McCarthy, CNN

-The Zaporizhzhia nuclear power plant in Ukraine is on fire, according to Dmytro Orlov, the mayor of the nearby town of Energodar.
+The Zaporizhzhia nuclear power plant in southeastern Ukraine, the largest of its kind in the country, is on fire following an attack by the Russian military, according to Dmytro Orlov, the mayor of the nearby city of Enerhodar.

 “A threat to world security!!!
 As a result of relentless shelling by the enemy of the buildings and blocks of the largest nuclear power plant in Europe, the Zaporizhzhia nuclear power plant is on fire!!!”
-Orlov posted to Facebook.
+Orlov posted to Facebook in the early hours of Friday morning local time.

-Firefighters were unable to reach the fire at the nuclear power plant, according to Orlov.
+Firefighters were unable to reach the fire at the nuclear power plant, according to Orlov, though he didn’t specify why.
+In an earlier post, he said intense fighting had blocked approach routes to the power plant in Enerhodar, which is 70 miles (112 kilometers) from the city of Zaporizhzhia.

-“The Zaporizhzhia Power Plant is notifying of a threat at the first block of the power plant!
-The fire at the plant is continuing.
-The firefighters cannot reach the location of the fire,” he posted.
+Ukraine’s Foreign Minister Dmytro Kuleba said in a tweet late Thursday the Russian army was firing on the plant from all sides.
+“Russians must IMMEDIATELY cease the fire, allow firefighters, establish a security zone!”
+Kuleba tweeted.

-Earlier the mayor said in a Facebook post: “Intense fighting is ongoing on approach routes to the Zaporizhzhia nuclear power plant.
-Our National Guard fighters are defending.
-There are victims, but the exact number and condition so far cannot be determined under the circumstances.”
+Ukraine’s nuclear facilities have been a focal point of concern following the full-scale Russian invasion of Ukraine, which began last Thursday.

 The-CNN-Wire